How to Set Financial Goals

 Short-term financial goals typically take less than a year to achieve.
 These goals often help you build a foundation for longer-term financial security while giving you quick wins to stay motivated.
 Some common short-term goals include:

-• Build an emergency fund: An emergency fund is a safety net for unexpected expenses.
-Consider setting aside a small amount each month in a savings account.
+• Building an emergency fund: An emergency fund is a safety net for unexpected expenses.
+Consider setting aside a small amount each month in a savings account to put toward emergencies.

 Medium-term goals